Taxation of cross-border mergers and acquisitions for Poland.

 Additionally, new regulations, introduced as of 1 January 2021, preclude the possibility to deduct the tax base for the taxpayer’s loss on acquisition of an entity, an enterprise or an organized part of an enterprise, including acquisition through in kind contribution, or reception of a cash contribution, for which the taxpayer purchased the enterprise or an organized part of the enterprise, and as a result:

 Generally, a sale of shares is subject to PCC of 1 percent, calculated on the shares’ market value (in practice, the sale price).
 The buyer is liable for the PCC.
 Generally, PCC tax applies regardless of the nationality of the buyer and the seller if the transaction includes shares in a Polish company (some tax-effective arrangements may be considered).

 Purchase of partnership interest

-Partnerships (except joint stock partnerships, as of 2014) are regarded as fiscally transparent for income tax purposes, with the profits and losses being allocated directly to the partners.
+Partnerships (except for joint stock partnerships, limited partnerships and certain general partnerships) are regarded as fiscally transparent for income tax purposes, with the profits and losses being allocated directly to the partners.
 On the sale of the business of a partnership, each partner is regarded as selling their allocable share of the partnership assets.
 The sale proceeds are taxable together with the value of any liabilities assumed by the buyer, but the net tax value of the assets being sold is deductible.
 Any profit is subject to tax at the normal rates.

 Partnerships are taxpayers for purposes of other taxes (e.g. VAT, PCC).